High Expectations and Rigorous Instruction

 Utilizing

-I share responsibility for my learning equally with my teachers.
+I consistently share responsibility for my learning with my teachers.

 Transforming

-I have responsibility for my learning and my teachers support me.
+I am responsible for my learning, and my teachers support me.

 Selected Rating: None